supabase-community/kiro-powers/README.md

 - `supabase-local` tuned for local Supabase development
 - `supabase-hosted` tuned for development with a hosted Supabase project

+Files shared across powers are symlinked from `shared/`

 ## Usage

 To install a power: